Translations

 What Else Can I Say?

 Previous articles about our anniversary have spoken through the written word.
-It seems as if I've started a trend for the titles.
+It seems as if I've started a trend with the titles.

-The trend started, with the article of 5/16/2006, “20 Years as but a Day.”
+The trend started with the article on 5/16/2006, “20 Years as but a Day.”
 I read it again today.
-I had replied to the kind comment by another writer.
+I had replied to one pithy and kind comment.
 Where's Mrs. Appalachian Irishman's comment?

-Once I started publishing more articles, the article of 5/17/2020 switched gears on the title trend.
-I had to write about, as part of title states, the “Stealth Mission Accomplished.”
+Once I started publishing more articles, the one on 5/17/2020 switched gears on the trending title.
+I had to write about the “stealth mission accomplished.”
 Yes, I surprised her.
 Website analytics shows me the number of views, in three digits, with no comments.
 Where's my wife's comment?

 Two years ago, I switched back to the title theme.
 Mrs. Appalachian Irishman's endearing comment, to that 5/16/2021 article, arrived almost a month later.

-Last year, the title theme continued, in the article of 5/16/2022.
-Within the context of “life, such as it was, back then,“ I had retired three days previously, on a lucky Friday, May the 13th.
+Last year, the title theme continued in the article on 5/16/2022.
+Within the context of “life, such as it was,“ I had retired three days previously, on a lucky Friday, May 13th.
 My Irish dander was still up, when I published the article.
-The need to sign a document, when I turned in that office key -- as I was told had to be done -- turned out to be a mistake by my former employer.
+The need to sign a document, when I turned in that office key, as I was told had to be done, turned out to be a mistake by my former employer.
 I could have mailed in the key.
 Looking back, I regret the tone of that segment.
 I was quite indignant at the time.
 Writing kept my Irish dander from boiling over!

 What else can I say?
 Well, enjoy the next segment!